Gas Safe Advice

 If a new boiler or heating system needs to be installed or replaced or the flue needs to be relocated, the work must be carried out by a Gas safe registered engineer and they must be part of a competent person scheme.

-GOV.UK provide information regarding the building regulations approval that you will need.
+GOV.UK provides information regarding the building regulations approval that you will need.
 Please also contact us, using the details below, to find out what information we require.

 Once the works are finished and we have inspected them, we will then issue a formal landlord’s consent certificate.

 There is a charge of £100 for the inspection and administration costs which can be paid by cheque, made payable to Stevenage Borough Council.
-Please send this to the Home Ownership Services team or the charge can be added to your service charge account.
+Please send this to the Resident and Estates Services team or the charge can be added to your service charge account.

 Resident and Estates Services